subshell/helm-charts/charts/sophora-importer/README.md

 ## Importer without s3 bucket

-If you don't need a s3 bucket for incoming Sophora documents, you can set `sophora.importer.s3Bucket.enabled` to `false`.
+If you don't need a s3 bucket for incoming Sophora documents, you can omit the configuration of `sophora.importer.s3Bucket.name`.
 This might be useful, if you only need the SOAP api.
 The following directories can be referenced in your `application.yaml`:

 * success: /import/<instance>/success